-MGT405 - Collaborative Leadership
+MGT405 - Collaborative Leadership 4.0 Semester Credits Delivered online

 Collaborative Leadership will provide students with the process that encompasses how to effectively bring the appropriate people together using a series of constructive and ethical methods with good and accurate information in order to address shared concerns goals and objectives.
 Further, students will first asses and then, analyze and evaluate a series of concepts, theories, and practices to help ignite the process of collaboration.